-Southern markets have been showing a lot of promise as potential economic powerhouses, but they still have work to do to match legacy cities like New York, Los Angeles, San Francisco and Chicago, according to Kearney's 2024 Global Cities Report.
+Southern markets have been showing a lot of promise as potential economic powerhouses, but they still have work to do to match legacy cities like New York, Los Angeles, San Francisco, and Chicago, according to Kearney's 2024 Global Cities Report.

 GCO findings highlighted the emergence of a distributed geography of opportunity within the United States, specifically with highly specialized talent and capital attraction no longer confined to the "superstar cities," but instead spreading to a new tier of metropolitan areas, said Kearney.
-Pandemic-induced migration patterns saw a shift of people, business, and ideas from long-standing leaders such as New York, Chicago, Los Angeles, and San Francisco to other cities in other regions.
+Pandemic-induced migration patterns saw a shift of people, businesses, and ideas from long-standing leaders such as New York, Chicago, Los Angeles, and San Francisco to other cities in other regions.

 • Breaking commercial real estate news and analysis, on-site and via our newsletters and custom alerts